-Another option to use is the Boardmaker program.
+Another option is the Boardmaker program.
 This program is especially designed for printing out pictures to use for special needs children.
 You can print the pictures out with or without labels, depending on your child’s needs.

 Our speech therapist gave us this wonderful idea.
 What I really like about this method of educational testing is that you’re accomplishing two things at once: rewarding good work and testing your child’s skill level.